enzomanuelmangano/react-native-qrcode-skia/README.md

 - `size` (number) - The size of the QRCode.

+## Sponsor

+If you like this package, consider sponsoring me on [Patreon](https://patreon.com/reactiive).

+You will get access to [80+ exclusive React Native Animations](https://reactiive.io/patreon) and you will support me in my journey as an independent developer 🤓

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.